 We value the input and cooperation of our parent community and by working together, we can do the best for our pupils.
 Parents are fully involved in their child's learning and we ensure that strategies and outcomes are shared with parents so that children with SEND can progress in all areas.
-The school involves parents at the earliest stage of concern.
+The school involves families at the earliest stage of concern.

 Termly parent consultation meetings are held where parents are given the opportunity to discuss their child's learning and progress and information is shared.
 In addition, teaching staff and the SENCO are available to parents should they require advice and support.
-Some of the ways we work with parents to support their child's needs are:
+Some of the ways we work with families to support their child's needs are:

-- Provision of personalised homework to support outcomes; - Sharing of outcomes so parents can support their child at home; - Sharing of advice and strategies from service partners; - Personalised reward systems shared between school and home; - A home-school contact book if deemed useful (where parents are not able to come to school daily or weekly).
+- Provision of personalised homework to support outcomes; - Sharing of outcomes so parents can support their child at home; - Sharing of advice and strategies from service partners; - Personalised reward systems shared between school and home;